Coconut Cilantro Chutney Recipe (Green Coconut Chutney)

 Smooth coconut cilantro chutney made.

-Once the oil is hot, add ½ teaspoon brown mustard seeds and 1 teaspoon white urad dal.
+Step 4: Once the oil is hot, add ยฝ teaspoon of brown mustard seeds and 1 teaspoon of white urad dal.

-Fry until the dal turns light brown in color (20-25 seconds).
+Fry until the dal turns light brown (20-25 seconds).
 Stir continuously while frying.

 Mustard and urad dal added to hot oil in a skillet.